showyaseen/jumia-task/README.md

 #### 2. Add user defined functions using laravel service provider

 follwoing `SQLiteFunctionServiceProvider.php` file define our needed user defined functions as follwoing:
-1. `regex` function that can used by query where conditions to filter records based on spesiffic country regex rule and it takes form of `coulmn regex pattern`.
+1. `regexp` function that can used by query where conditions to filter records based on spesiffic country regexp rule and it takes form of `SELECT * FROM customer WHERE phone REGEXP \(237\)\ ?[2368]\d{7,8}$` the query will retrive only Cameron matched phone numbers.
-2. `country_code()` function which can extract country_code from phone column using regex defined into configuration file.
+2. `COUNTRY_CODE()` function which can extract country_code from phone column using regexp defined into configuration file, this will allow query format like `SELECT COUNTRY_CODE(phone) FROM customer;` this sholud return `212` from given phone number `(212) 123456789` also this function is used in our project to filter company in form like: `SELECT * FROM customer WHERE COUNTRY_CODE(phone) = '212'` so this will return only numbers in Morocco country.
-3. `phone_num()` function to extract phone number without country code.
+3. `PHONE_NUM()` function to extract phone number without country code will allow query format like `SELECT PHONE_NUM(phone) FROM customer;` this sholud return `123456789` from given phone number `(212) 123456789`.
-4. `phone_state()` it can take phone number and using the apprpriate regex from confgiuration file and return `OK` or `NOK`.
+4. `PHONE_STATE()` it can take phone number and using the apprpriate regexp from confgiuration file and return `OK` or `NOK`, the typical usegae: `SELECT PHONE_STATE(phone) FROM customer;`.

+so combine all these function to retrive country_code, state, phone_num for specific country SQLite can no support query in form of `SELECT COUNTRY_CODE(phone), PHONE_STATE(phone), PHONE_NUM(phone) FROM customer where COUNTRY_CODE(phone) = '256' `.

+Follwoing php code will register and define these SQLite function when our app bootstrap, Laravel load all Service Providers defined in `app.php` Service Provider array one by one execute there `register` and `boot` functions.

 ```php
 <?php